Create Room For Good Things To Run Wild

 “I found that while it had established a rule and order, the chief aim of that order was to give room for good things to run wild.”

 While our man GK was speaking about Christianity, we think his sentiment applies to organizational development as well.
 Autonomy should not be without borders; unfettered freedom rarely results in anything meaningful.

 A gingery guy named Paul once told me that "a river without borders is just a swamp."
-No matter how much motivation, creativity, energy you or you team has, without structure and guidance it won’t go anywhere with any kind of intention or purpose.
+No matter how much motivation, creativity, or energy you or your team has, without structure and guidance it won’t go anywhere with any kind of intention or purpose.